Woodgreen Station: 1935 plane emergency landing

-On 6 September 1935, a General Aircraft Monospar ST-12 operated by Australian Transcontinental Airways (ATA) (Note: ATA was a short-lived airline registered in Melbourne in 1935 by Harold Berryman, of Ballarat, and four other directors.
-Its three aeroplanes did the mail run from Darwin to Adelaide, Melbourne and Sydney, until it ceased operations in 1936 owing to the impossibility of importing more planes from Germany at that time.) suffered engine failure, and made an emergency landing on Woodgreen Station.
-Reports vary slightly, but the plane was said to be carrying the pilot J. Maher, with two passengers, Renfrey and Maloney, and a young crocodile that was being transported to Adelaide.
+On 6 September 1935, a General Aircraft Monospar ST-12 operated by Australian Transcontinental Airways (ATA) (Note: ATA was a short-lived airline, registered in Melbourne in 1935 by Harold Berryman of Ballarat with four other directors.
+Its three aeroplanes did the mail run from Darwin to Adelaide, Melbourne and Sydney, until the airline ceased operations in 1936, owing to the impossibility of importing more planes from Germany at that time.) suffered engine failure, and made an emergency landing on Woodgreen Station.
+Reports vary slightly, but the plane was said to have been carrying the pilot J. Maher, with two passengers, Renfrey and Maloney, and a young crocodile that was being transported to Adelaide.
 (Note: One later report says the destination was Melbourne Zoo.)

-Renfrey walked for two days towards Ryan's Well, a watering hole on the Overland Telegraph Line around 40 mi, to seek assistance.
-Three men (one of several search parties sent out to look for the men) motoring across the desert found him, and took him to Aileron telegraph station.
-In the meantime, Don Thomas from Alice Springs drove to Woodgreen to pick up Purvis Sr and two "blackfellows", one of whom managed to track down the plane based on the description of the location given by Renfrey.
-Maher and Maloney had only six oranges between them for food, but they survived until they were rescued by shooting and eating the crocodile.
+Renfrey walked for two days towards Ryan's Well, a watering hole on the Overland Telegraph Line, a distance of around 40 mi, to seek assistance.
+He was found by three men (one of several search parties sent out to look for the plane) who were driving across the desert, and they took him to Aileron telegraph station.
+In the meantime, Don Thomas, from Alice Springs, drove to Woodgreen to pick up Purvis Sr and two "blackfellows", one of whom managed to track down the plane, based on the description of the location given by Renfrey.
+Maher and Maloney had only six oranges between them for food, but they survived by shooting and eating the crocodile.